 They are all paleo, gluten free and so easy to make.
 Even better?
 You can use the batter for both waffle and pancakes.

-Why do I love this Healthy Pumpkin Waffle Recipe
+Why do I love this recipe and waffles

 1. It is Packed with Pumpkin Spice and Fall flavors